-- 1. Utility-specific emission factors that have been third party verified to the standard of the CCAR Power/Utility Protocol; and - 2. eGRID regional default emission factors (by subregion) or California Grid Average Factor (see box below).
+- Utility-specific emission factors that have been third party verified to the standard of the CCAR Power/Utility Protocol or The Climate Registry Electric Power Sector Protocol (emission factors will be available in 2011); and - 2. eGRID regional default emission factors (by subregion) or California Grid Average Factors (see box below).

 If your electricity provider is a member of the California Climate Action Registry and has verified an electricity deliveries metric under CCAR's Power/Utility Protocol, you can use this factor to determine your CO2 emissions from purchased electricity.
-These third-party verified emission factors can be found in Table G.5.
+These third-party verified emission factors can be found in Table G.6.
 As there is a delay in reporting and verifying these utility-specific metrics, it is appropriate to use the most recent metric available when calculating your Scope 2 emissions from purchased electricity.
 A regularly updated table of these metrics is available at: